telerik/winforms-docs/propertygrid/features/sorting.md

 # Sorting

-##

-The sorting capabilities can be controlled either by using the predefined sorting options in the
-        	__PropertySort__ property together with the
-        	__SortOrder__ property, or you can use your own sorting by adding a predefined __SortDescriptor__ to the __SortDescriptor__ collection of RadPropertyGrid.
+The sorting capabilities can be controlled either by using the predefined sorting options in the __PropertySort__ property together with the __SortOrder__ property, or you can use your own sorting by adding a predefined __SortDescriptor__ to the __SortDescriptor__ collection of RadPropertyGrid.
 The first code snippet demonstrates how to sort the items programmatically in a descending order:

-        #_[C#] Default sorting_
+#### Default sorting

 {{source=..\SamplesCS\PropertyGrid\Features\PropertyGridSorting.cs region=Sorting}}
 {{source=..\SamplesVB\PropertyGrid\Features\PropertyGridSorting.vb region=Sorting}}